 Umbrella pines should be planted where it will receive full sun most of the day, but be protected from cold winter winds.
 Ideal soil conditions are loamy, well-drained soil that is slightly acidic.
 Once established, the average water is required.
 However, it is not drought tolerant and should be watered regularly during drought conditions.

 Maintenance and Pruning

 The slow growth of this tree keeps pruning demands to a minimum.
-However, if a narrow shape is desired, multiple trunks should be removed in the sapling, to force growth of a single trunk or central leader.
+However, if a narrow shape is desired, multiple trunks should be removed in the sapling, to force the growth of a single trunk or central leader.

 Pests and Diseases